torodean/MIA/README.md

 ### `docs/`
 Contains the documentation for the project, including the MIA manual, usage instructions, design notes, and module-specific references.

+### `scripts/`
+Used for storing various helper scripts to perform tasks.
+This includes various tasks related to installing files, building files, and more.

 ### `build/` (if applicable)
 Used for build artifacts, scripts, or platform-specific build outputs.
 This folder may be generated during the build process and is not typically version-controlled.